MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Pre-training; Self-Supervion; Fine-tuning; Regularization; Out-of-Distribution Generalization.
   - <details><summary>Digest</summary> One unexpected technique that emerged in recent years consists in training a Deep Network (DN) with a Self-Supervised Learning (SSL) method, and using this network on downstream tasks but with its last few layers entirely removed.
 This usually skimmed-over trick is actually critical for SSL methods to display competitive performances.
 For example, on ImageNet classification, more than 30 points of percentage can be gained that way.
 This is a little vexing, as one would hope that the network layer at which invariance is explicitly enforced by the SSL criterion during training (the last layer) should be the one to use for best generalization performance downstream.
 But it seems not to be, and this study sheds some light on why.
 This trick, which we name Guillotine Regularization (GR), is in fact a generically applicable form of regularization that has also been used to improve generalization performance in transfer learning scenarios.
 In this work, through theory and experiments, we formalize GR and identify the underlying reasons behind its success in SSL methods.

+- Agreement-on-the-Line: Predicting the Performance of Neural Networks under Distribution Shift. [[paper]](https://arxiv.org/abs/2206.13089)
+  - Christina Baek, Yiding Jiang, Aditi Raghunathan, Zico Kolter.
+  - Key Word: estimating Generalization Error; Distribution Shift.
+  - <details><summary>Digest</summary> Recently, Miller et al. showed that a model's in-distribution (ID) accuracy has a strong linear correlation with its out-of-distribution (OOD) accuracy on several OOD benchmarks -- a phenomenon they dubbed ''accuracy-on-the-line''.
+While a useful tool for model selection (i.e., the model most likely to perform the best OOD is the one with highest ID accuracy), this fact does not help estimate the actual OOD performance of models without access to a labeled OOD validation set.
+In this paper, we show a similar but surprising phenomenon also holds for the agreement between pairs of neural network classifiers: whenever accuracy-on-the-line holds, we observe that the OOD agreement between the predictions of any two pairs of neural networks (with potentially different architectures) also observes a strong linear correlation with their ID agreement.

 - Gated Domain Units for Multi-source Domain Generalization. [[paper]](https://arxiv.org/abs/2206.12444)
   - Simon Föll, Alina Dubatovka, Eugen Ernst, Martin Maritsch, Patrik Okanovic, Gudrun Thäter, Joachim M. Buhmann, Felix Wortmann, Krikamol Muandet.
   - Key Word: Multi-Source Domain Generalization; Invariant Elementary Distributions.